 - The growth of M2M is not as fast as expected.
-The idea of connecting the machines are not new.
-Most operators have started offering vehicle tracking and remote meter reading more than 10 years ago.
+The idea of connecting the machines is not new.
+Most operators started offering vehicle tracking and remote meter reading more than 10 years ago.

 - The M2M ARPU (Average revenue per user) is low.
 Probably 4-10 times lower than the normal 3G/4G broadband ARPU.

 - M2M devices (with Simcards) are difficult to manage.
 And most of these devices are left unattended.
 Operational costs can be high.

 - Undecided how and where the telco can add the value.
 Will it be end-to-end (which is not their core expertise) or only provide connectivity.